Skip to content

 How to Use This Calculator

 3. Hit Calculate.
-The result panel shows your primary answer, the formula used, a details grid with supporting numbers, and step-by-step working so you can follow (or verify) the math by hand.
+The result panel shows the primary answer, the formula applied, a details grid with supporting numbers (including the complement, scale factor, and absolute change), and a line-by-line working section so you can verify every step by hand.

 When This Calculator Decides For You